bcgov/data-publication/pages/faq.md

 ### How do I get authorization to publish records in the BC Data Catalogue?

 + To obtain an account to publish and manage data and metadata records for data, applications and services, approval from the Custodian is required.
 The custodian may be a Director or Executive Director of a Branch.
-+ Please send the request and the custodian's approval to: [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).
++ Please send the request and the custodian's approval to: [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).

 ### How do I change the contact name recorded for a dataset when that contact has moved to a different role or retired?

 + We do require that each Catalogue record have a way to contact the business area for further questions or access.
 + The custodian of the dataset can authorize one or more people to be editors of their records.
    + These editors can then change the contact information.
-   + Requests to have editors set up for BC Data Catalogue access can be sent by the custodian to [datacat@gov.bc.ca](mailto:datacat@gov.bc.ca).
+   + Requests to have editors set up for BC Data Catalogue access can be sent by the custodian to [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).

+### How do I change the branch or ministry name or flag my branch that has moved to another ministry listed in the catalogue?

++ Organizations regularly change names or move to other ministries as functions shift.
++ A custodian of a branch or an already delegator editor of an organization can inform us of any organizational change.
+   + The administrator of the catalogue can rename and move organizations around.
+   + Requests to organizatonal structure changes can be sent to [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca).

 ### Can I do bulk changes to Catalogue records?